 cd .. mkdir llvm-gcc-4.2-objects cd llvm-gcc-4.2-objects

 Configure llvm-gcc (here it is configured to install into /usr/local).
 The --enable-checking flag turns on sanity checks inside the compiler.
-If you omit it then LLVM must be built with make ENABLE_OPTIMIZED=1.
+To turn off these checks (not recommended), replace --enable-checking with --disable-checking.
 Additional languages can be appended to the --enable-languages switch, for example --enable-languages=ada,c,c++.

 If you have a multi-compiler setup, then you can configure like this: